 Buying an Indian SIM Card at the Airport

 If you’re flying into an international airport, you’ll typically find a kiosk selling SIM cards in the arrival hall.
-On our most recent trip in late 2019, we flew into Terminal 3 of New Delhi’s Indira Gandhi airport, and there was an Airtel kiosk near one of the exit doors.
+On our most recent trip at the end of 2019, we flew into Terminal 3 of New Delhi’s Indira Gandhi airport and there was an Airtel kiosk near one of the exit doors.

-In the interests of writing this article, my partner bought a SIM from that kiosk, while I decided to wait until getting into the city.
+In the interest of writing this article, my partner bought a SIM from that kiosk while I decided to wait until getting into the city.
 The process at the kiosk couldn’t have been easier in terms of time and paperwork, albeit with a surcharge for the convenience.

 The brusque staff member took a copy of the passport and a photo of my partner with a webcam, asked her to sign a couple of pieces of paper, and sent us on our way with an assurance that the SIM would start working by 11pm that night (around twelve hours later).

 That didn’t happen, but even if the process works perfectly, be aware that you can’t buy a SIM card at the airport and expect it to work straight away.
 If you need data to call an Uber or navigate to your hotel, you’ll need an alternative solution for the first few hours.
 I used a Surfroam data SIM in my phone for this purpose.